Odds are you have heard at one point or another that using saunas can be beneficial for your health.

 - People with severe aortic stenosis

-- Individuals with unstable angina
+- Individuals with major cardiovascular complications

 As with any new therapy, it is important to consult your physician before beginning.